 Now peel away the outside tough part of the carrots and slice them into ½ inch thick coins.

-How Do You Make Carrot Casserole?
+How To Make Carrot Casserole

 After you’ve prepared the carrots for the casserole, bring a medium to large pot of water to a boil.
 Add carrots and cook for about 7 minutes, or until a fork slides through carrots.
 Make sure not to overcook the carrots, as you don’t want them to be mushy.
 Drain the water and add the carrots back into the pot.